MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 The cancel-redirect is not mandatory, since the Merchant should only use cancel-redirect if they have a self-service environment, where a cancel or unsubscribe button is visible.
 The Merchant should ensure that the customer can easily cancel the agreement on their own self-service environment.
 To ensure the best ustomer experience, a clear "Unsubsribe" or "Cancel" button should be present on the merchant website.

 The <code>cancel-redirect</code> is a link to a website, where the customer can manage the agreement: Change, pause, cancel, etc. MobilePay does not offer any form of agreement management, like changing subscription types or price, temporary address change, etc. The URL is opened in the standard web browser.
 The integrator must implement such functionality for the customer to manage the agreement in their system.
 When a user notifies the merchant that they want to cancel a subscription or service, the merchant must ensure that the status of the agreement is set to cancelled at a suitable time.
+However, if the customer wants to pause the agreement, then we highly recommend that you update the parameters `description` and `next_payment_date` so the customer knows what the status of the payment is.
+Furthermore, we highly recommend that you send a receipt to the customer via email or SMS, so they are sure that the agreement change has been established.